 Demographic data can tell you where a customer is from and their level of education.
 But that’s not enough information to help you understand their pain points and preferences or accurately predict their behaviors.

 With an omnichannel contact center, you get a complete 360-degree view of the customer to personalize every interaction.
-You’ll see how customers behave across different channels, helping you uncover trends and patterns for your marketing and strategies.
+You’ll see how customers behave across different channels, helping you uncover trends and patterns for your marketing strategies.

 3. Route inquiries smartly